Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: FedKF Analysis

 \subsection{Relationship with Agnostic FL}

 The traditional FL is to optimize the model on the global distribution.
-In practice, the target distribution can be very different from the real target distribution in use.
+In practice, the target distribution can be very different from the global distribution.
 To improve the applicability of FL, agnostic federated learning (AFL) is proposed \cite{mohri2019agnostic}.
-AFL aims to optimize the model performance on any possible target distribution formed by a mixture of the client distributions.
-Thus, AFL better captures the reality and it significantly expands the applicability of FL.
+AFL aims to optimize the model performance on any possible target distribution formed by a mixture of client distributions.
+In other words, AFL has better domain generalization capability.
+Therefore, it captures more use cases and significantly expands the applicability of FL.